ElasticSA/elsec_dr2an/README.md

 Read the printed help on creating a JSON config file; we'll assume you named this file "config".

-Note: You could also npm to install elsec_dr2an as a shell command; here we'll just run the script from the project directory.
+Note: You could also use npm to install elsec_dr2an as a shell command; here we'll just run the script from the project directory.

- - run: `node ./main ./config`
+ - run: `node ./main.js ./config`

 ### Old Bash script